Makena Golf and Beach Club (North & South Course)

 Practice Facilities & Amenities

-The club offers a complete practice experience including:
+The private club offers a complete practice experience for members including:

 • Full driving range